-7. However, the legal status of PMSC personnel performing functions closely linked to military operations - such as analysing intelligence data, maintaining weapon systems, and resupplying forward-based forces - is less certain.3 Those performing such functions
+7. However, the legal status of PMSC personnel performing functions closely linked to military operations - such as analysing intelligence data, maintaining weapon

 1 The Working Group was established pursuant to resolution 2005/2 of the Commission on Human Rights (para.
 11).
 It is composed of five independent experts serving in their personal capacities.
-The members are Shaista Shameem (Chairperson-Rapporteur from March 2009 to March 2010, Fiji), José-Luis Gómez del Prado (Spain), Amada Benavides de Pérez (Colombia), Alexander Nikitin (Russian Federation) and Najat al-Hajjaji (Libyan Arab Jamahiriya).
+The members are Shaista Shameem (Chairperson-Rapporteur from March 2009 to March 2010, Fiji), José Luis Gómez del Prado (Spain), Amada Benavides de Pérez (Colombia), Alexander Nikitin (Russian Federation) and Najat al-Hajjaji (Libyan Arab Jamahiriya).